Apollo 11 astronaut returns to launch pad where first humans lifted off for the moon

+In the iconic 1969 moon mission, Collins, 88, stayed in lunar orbit while his crew mates Armstrong and Aldrin stepped foot on the lunar surface, an event that enraptured Americans and marked a preeminent chapter in human spaceflight.

-Aldrin, 89, was to join Collins on the launch pad but cancelled.
+Aldrin, 89, was to join Collins on the launch pad but canceled.
 Armstrong died in 2012 at the age of 82.

 Collins referred to an often quoted September 1962 speech by President John F. Kennedy vowing to put a man on the surface of the moon by the end of that decade.